Employment and Support Allowance - how to claim

 How to appeal

-If you are refused Employment and Support Allowance or if you have questions about your payment, you can ask the office that dealt with your claim to look again at their decision.
+If you are refused Employment and Support Allowance or if you have questions about your payment, you can ask Employment and Allowance to look again at their decision.
 If you're still unhappy with the outcome, you can appeal.